 Since July 2013 Ilias chairs the Hellenic Criminal Bar Association.
 From 2007 to 2013 he chaired the Criminal Law Committee of the Council of the Bars and Law Societies of Europe (CCBE), Brussels and is a founder member of the European Criminal Bar Association (ECBA).

-Ilias Anagnostopoulos received his education at the School of Law, National University of Athens (1978), and the J.W.
+Ilias Anagnostopoulos received his education at the School of Law, National and Kapodistrian University of Athens (1978), and the J.W.
 Goethe University of Frankfurt am Main, Germany (Dr juris, 1982).
-He is an associate professor in criminal law and criminal procedure at the University of Athens, School of Law.
+He is a professor in criminal law and criminal procedure at the National and Kapodistrian University of Athens, School of Law.

 Memberships include the Criminal Law Experts Committee of the Hellenic Ministry of Justice, High Legal-Council with the Bank of Greece, ICC-FraudNet, European Criminal Law Academic Network, International Bar Association, International Association of Penal Law, International Society for the Reform of Criminal Law, National Association of Criminal Defense Lawyers (international), American Bar Association (associate).